Skip to content

 Extension functions allow you to implement extensions for any possible type.

-Warning The name of the first argument MUST be named self and the type of this argument is the type you are extending.
+Warning The first argument MUST be named self, and the argument’s type must be the type you are extending.

 extends fun customPow(self: Int, c: Int): Int {